zarpafantasma/corpus_rythmos/IV- Narrative_Works/README.md

 These materials can be read two ways:

 **As fiction:** Enjoy the worldbuilding, the dramatic framing, the "what if" speculation.
-The classified document aesthetic, the ASCII art headers, the ominous warnings — these are storytelling devices.
+The classified document aesthetic, the ominous warnings — these are storytelling devices.

 **As theory:** Strip away the narrative wrapper and you find legitimate extensions of RTM physics and philosophy.
 The engineering specs in Aetherion Mark 1 follow from the field equations in 016-017.
 The N1 Protocols operationalize the implications of 018.
 The Operational Manuals expand 021-022 into practical guidance.